 Why Teach Kids Engineering?

 Any time we can get a child to think proactively with problem-solving in a concrete or abstract way is a win for their brain development.
 Starting early in a child’s development is key.
 As a parent & teacher, getting a good understanding of design thinking is a great start.

 So how do you do it?

-Similar to other science projects & curriculum, you want to start with learning objectives, utilize brainstorming with a team, active problem solving (no potential solution or aspect to the problem is off-limits), and getting comfortable with failure.
+Similar to other science projects & curriculum, you want to start with learning objectives, utilize brainstorming with a team, active problem solving (no potential solution or aspect to the problem is off-limits), and get comfortable with failure.

 How Design Thinking Works in Real-Life